scotthansonde/DrummerNotes/README.md

 My first note is on <a href="https://github.com/papascott/DrummerNotes/blob/main/caddy.md">using Caddy with PagePark</a>.

+I also have a note on <a href="https://github.com/scotthansonde/DrummerNotes/blob/main/buildingElectron.md">Building Mac electron apps for Linux and Windows</a>.

 ## Other resources

 - <a href="http://oldschooldrummers.andysylvester.com/">Old School Drummers Reading List</a>  @AndySylvester99